Blog

 The path has a recognisable shape, even if every app travels it differently:

-- App designed for multi-tenant SaaS — the code must run cleanly as a per-tenant extension: proper ID ranges, no platform assumptions, no per-customer hard-coding.
+- App designed for multi-tenant SaaS: the code must run cleanly as a per-tenant extension, with proper ID ranges, no platform assumptions and no per-customer hard-coding.

 Why apps fail validation